yeraydiazdiaz/yeraydiazdiaz.github.io/_posts/2020-01-06-your-python2-app-is-officially-a-problem-guide-to-upgrading-apps-to-python3.md

 I had to go through this process recently for a 140k lines of code app first and a couple times more for smaller services and, as one does, I worked out a system which I now present to you in guide form.

-You will not find an exhaustive list of syntax differences between Python 2 and 3 in this guide.
+You will not find an exhaustive list of syntax differences between Python 2 and 3 in this guide, if that's what you're looking for I recommend the free [*Supporting Python 3*](http://python3porting.com/) book.
 This is a pragmatic, hands-on workflow to upgrade your app to Python 3 that worked for me, hopefully it will help you too.

 <!--more-->